 This book is a collection of essays on the St. Louis region that is published about every five years since the 1990s.
 It was begun by FOCUS St. Louis, but SIUE took over the publication in partnership with FOCUS for the last two editions.

 This book examines the life and work of one of the Midwest's most prolific photographers, Henry Bregstone, who captured images of a city on the rise and small towns on the decline.
 The 1920 Census revealed that America had become an urban country, with more than 50% of the population living in cities.
 Bregstone first captured images of St. Louis on its rise in the 1900s and 1910s, but he then shifted to photographing small towns across Missouri, Illinois, and Indiana.
 His life was so much more than photography, though.
 He was an attorney who didn't practice law, a solider who didn't fight, a religious man who was not observant, and a husband who couldn't be married.
 The book was featured in the 2018 St. Louis Jewish Book Festival.
-It is available on Amazon through Reedy Press.
+Copies are available.
+Amazon may still have inventory through Reedy Press.
+However, there are copies available for purchase from the Florissant Valley Historical Society in Florissant MO and the Vermilion County Historical Museum in Danville IL.
+These nonprofits sell the book to raise money for their work.
 If there are any difficulties in ordering the book, please contact me at atheisi@siue.edu for assistance.
+I donated 500+ Bregstone postcards to the Newberry Library in Chicago for their archives.
+Newberry also holds the papers of Philip Bregstone, Henry's brother.
+Henry's military papers are found in the archives of the Chicago Public Library.

 Ernest Hemingway did not spend much time in St. Louis, but five St. Louis families shaped his life and enabled his career.
 Think of all the great associations people have with Hemingway.
 So many of them were made possible by St. Louisans.
 Living in Paris in the 20s?
 That was thanks to first wife's trust fund from the Richardson Drug Company of St. Louis.
 The house in Key West?
 That was purchased by Uncle Gus, of the Pfeiffer Chemical Company of St. Louis.
 The estate in Cuba?
 That was found and renovated by Martha, his third St. Louis wife.
 The greatest contribution the book makes is the deep research into the Smith Family.
 Bill Smith, one of the "Summer People" in Michigan, was a lifelong friend of Ernest's and his family was from St. Louis.
 It is available through Amazon, as well as The Novel Neighbor and Missouri History Museum, among other places connected to Hemingway.
 See the book website: www.hemstl.com